-The main airports are in Cape Town on the south-west coast and Johannesburg in the north-east.
+The main airports are in Capetown and Johannesburg.
 Direct flights operate to Johannesburg daily from Perth and five days a week from Sydney.
-If flying from elsewhere in Australia, you’ll find a few flight deals to South Africa via one of these airports.
+If flying from elsewhere in Australia, you'll find flights deals to South Africa via one of these airports.
 Most flights to Cape Town connect via Johannesburg.

 Airlines that fly to South Africa